GalloDaSballo/fantom-generic-solidex-dca/README.md

 - BadgerTree: Allows depositors of the Emitting Vault to claim these tokens
 - AutocompoundingStrategy: Deposits into the Emitting vault, claims the rewards and sells them for more want

-For that reason I'd recommend always testing and setting up the EmittingStrategy First Then setup the AutocompoundingStrategy
+For that reason I'd recommend always testing and setting up the EmittingDCAStrategy First Then setup the AutocompoundingStrategy

 Initial Boilerplate as well as tests that are failing on purpose are setup for you to code the rest.